Sebastian Lletget: International career

-Lletget has played for the United States at under 17, under 20 and under 23 levels.
+Lletget has played for the United States at under 17, under 20, and under 23 levels.

 On January 6, 2017, for the first time, Lletget was called for the United States national team (USMNT) by coach Bruce Arena.

-On January 29, 2017, Lletget played his first game for the United States men's national team against Serbia.
+On January 29, Lletget played his first game for the United States men's national team against Serbia.

 On March 24, 2017, Lletget scored his first goal for the United States men's national team in a World Cup qualifier against Honduras.
 In the same match, he suffered a Lisfranc injury and was out for six months after undergoing surgery.

 On October 1, 2018, Lletget was called up for the first time since sustaining his injury against Honduras for friendlies versus England and Italy.

-Lletget appeared in the group stage of the 2019–20 CONCACAF Nations League, starting in the USMNT's 4-1 win over Canada in November 2019.
-In that tournament's finals, delayed until June 2021 due to the COVID-19 Pandemic, Lletget started in the semi-final, a 1-0 win against Honduras.
-He appeared as a substitute in the USMNT's 3-2 win in the final against Mexico, entering the match in the 83rd minute.
+Lletget appeared in the group stage of the 2019–20 CONCACAF Nations League, starting in the USMNT's 4–1 win over Canada in November 2019.
+In that tournament's finals, delayed until June 2021 due to the COVID-19 pandemic, Lletget started in the semi-final, a 1–0 win against Honduras.
+He appeared as a substitute in the USMNT's 3–2 win in the final against Mexico, entering the match in the 83rd minute.

 Lletget participated in the 2021 CONCACAF Gold Cup for the United States, captaining the team twice in five appearances.
-He started the final match, a 1-0 United States win over rival Mexico.
+He started the final match, a 1–0 United States win over rival Mexico.

 Lletget appeared in four qualifiers for the 2022 FIFA World Cup.
-He scored a goal in a 4-1 road win at Honduras, a rebound from a Ricardo Pepi shot.
+He scored a goal in a 4–1 road win at Honduras, a rebound from a Ricardo Pepi shot.

 Personal life

 In June 2016, it was confirmed that Lletget is in a relationship with singer-songwriter and actress Becky G. In 2020, he appeared in her music video of "My Man".
 The couple announced their engagement on December 9, 2022.
+Lletget apologized for cheating allegations in late March 2023.